-LCIA India has, in the past, published a set of "Notes for Arbitrators" to provide guidance to arbitrators conducting arbitrations under its Rules including on issues relating to management of time and costs.
-However, LCIA India is in the process of winding down its India establishment.
+LCIA India has, in the past, published a set of "Notes for Arbitrators" to provide guidance to arbitrators conducting arbitrations under its Rules, including on issues relating to management of time and costs.
+However, LCIA India has now wound up.